Botox - Animal cruelty for a questionable beauty

 Apart from the batch testing for each newly registered product or if changes in the production process are occurring so called stability tests are performed.
 These tests are conducted in the first five years after the formal registration and require particularly large numbers of animals

-Approximately 100 mice are being used to test each batch of botulinum toxin products (1).
-In 2008, 74 000 mice suffered and died in botox tests for the company Ipsen, while 34 000 died for Merz during the same year.
-According to projections, 600 000 mice die each year for the three leading companies Allergan, Merz and Ipsen.
-These figures don't even account for other botox producers, for instance in Asia, so that one must assume that the actual number of animals is much higher.
-Due to the continually high demand for botox, the number of mice killed will also continue to rise.
+Approximately 100 mice are being used to test each batch of botulinum toxin products.
+(1) In 2008, 74 000 mice suffered and died in botox tests for the company Ipsen, while 34 000 died for Merz during the same year.
+According to global projections, in 2008, the three major companies Allergan, Merz and Ipsen used an estimated 600,000 mice.
+(2) According to more recent research, in Europe alone, about 400,000 mice were subjected to this cruel death (3) – globally this figure is likely to be much higher as the huge markets in Asia and North-America are not included.
+Due to the continually high demand for botox, the number of mice killed is likely to continue to rise.

 What are the mice subjected to?